-James stared at her humourlessly as he twiddled with his hearing aid controls.
-“Actually, I haven’t seen Clarence and Bert either.
+James gave her a humourless look as he twiddled with his hearing-aid controls.
+“Actually, Clarence and Bert seem to be missing.
 I thought you might have run into them?”

-“I wouldn’t normally be worried, you understand.
-It’s just that I lent them money.”
+“I normally would not be worried.”
+He twiddled a hearing aid.
+“It is just that I lent them money.”

 Before the pandemic, the three old men had been among her best customers.
-The only thing they had in common was they remained alive when many of their contemporaries had dropped off the perch, but they came at least once a day, drank tea, dunked their biscuits and squabbled.
+They didn’t have much in common other than remaining alive when so many of their contemporaries had dropped off the perch, but they came at least once a day, drank tea, dunked their biscuits and squabbled.

-But like a lot of people, they had stopped visiting the cafe.
+But like a lot of older people, they had stopped visiting the cafe.

 As much as she needed the business, she could not blame them.

 “Bert caught me in a weak moment,” James said.
-“He visited me at my cottage and told me Clarence didn’t want me to know he had cancer.”
+“He visited me at my cottage and told me Clarence did not want me to know he had cancer.”

-“I’m sure they’ll turn up.”
-She smiled.
-“Just what kind of cancer does he have, anyway?”
+“I’m sure Oodles and Wish-Wash will turn up, love.”
+She paused.
+“Just what kind of cancer does poor Oodles have, anyway?”

-“Well, he looked fine the day you all came out of your quarantine.
-Before he was laid low by the food poisoning anyway.”
+“Well, he looked fine the day you all came out of your quarantine — before he succumbed to food poisoning, anyway.”

 “So, how much did you lend them?”
 Her voice dropped back into huskiness.

-“Dave didn’t even attend your coming-out party.
+“Dave Jenkins didn’t even attend your coming-out party.
 He was conducting a funeral.”